Quality of Life in Out-of-Home Care

 2. If there is concern about a caregiver's judgment regarding a child's participation in extracurricular activities, consult with County Counsel on what action should be taken.

-3. Document the dependent child's participation in extracurricular activities in the Contact Notebook and in court reports.
+3. Document the dependent child's participation in extracurricular, cultural, racial, ethnic, personal enrichment, and social activities in the Contact Notebook and in court reports.

 1. If it is determined the child/youth should be removed, follow the steps outlined in Child Abuse and Neglect Reporting Act.